demisto/content/Packs/qualys/Playbooks/playbook-Launch_And_Fetch_Scheduled_Report_-_Qualys_README.md

-First launches a scheduled report and then fetch the report when it's ready.
+Launches a scheduled report and fetches the report when it's ready.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* GenericPolling
+GenericPolling

 ### Integrations
-* QualysV2
+QualysV2

 ### Scripts
 This playbook does not use any scripts.